sewardlee337/sewardlee337.github.io/blog/_posts/2020-09-28-timekeeping-on-mars-with-r.md

 }
 ```

 To check if our implementation of the algorithm works, first convert a date to Unix time with millisecond-level precision.
-Here, let's use the date used in NASA's worked example: January 6, 2000.
+Here, let's use the date used in NASA's worked example: midnight of January 6, 2000.

 ```r
 # Example arguments